© Crown copyright 2021

 This will normally only apply to organisations located in the UK which either:

-- use the relevant acquisitions in the UK to make only non-business supplies
+- use the acquisitions in the UK to make only non-business supplies

 - make wholly exempt supplies

-If you register for VAT because of your relevant acquisitions, you will not usually be able to claim any VAT back on your purchases.
+If you register for VAT because of your acquisitions, you will not usually be able to claim any VAT back on your purchases.
 This is because you’re not making any taxable supplies.

 7.2 When you must register and account for VAT

-When the total value of your relevant acquisitions is over the registration threshold, you have to register and account for VAT in the UK.
+When the total value of your acquisitions is over the registration threshold, you have to register and account for VAT in the UK.
 Section 3 tells you about the threshold and how to work out if you need to register.

-When you make a relevant acquisition, VAT becomes due from you when you acquire the goods.
+When you make an acquisition, VAT becomes due from you when you acquire the goods.
 You should account for it on your VAT Return.
 For more information, please see VAT Notice 725: the single market.

 If you’re not registered for VAT in the UK, you’ll be charged VAT in the EU member state where you buy the goods.

 7.3 Registering for VAT if you’re below the threshold

 HMRC will allow you to register if you’re below the threshold, but you should remember that it’s unlikely that you’ll be able to claim any VAT back on your purchases.
 Once registered, you’ll have to comply with the normal UK VAT registration requirements.
 You must normally remain registered for 2 clear calendar years after your registration date.

-7.4 Registering for VAT before starting to make relevant acquisitions
+7.4 Registering for VAT before starting to make acquisitions

 If you want to do this, you’ll need to:

-- satisfy HMRC that, from a certain date, you’ll be making relevant acquisitions
+- satisfy HMRC that, from a certain date, you’ll be making acquisitions

 - fill in a form VAT1B: application for registration – acquisitions and send it to us

 - enclose written evidence showing you’ve made firm arrangements to start acquiring goods from EU member states

-- tell us the date you wish to be registered from and the date you expect to make your first relevant acquisition
+- tell us the date you wish to be registered from and the date you expect to make your first acquisition

-7.5 When registration for relevant acquisitions is not required
+7.5 When registration for acquisitions is not required